kumar303/build-open-source/index.md

 * quit at will
 * maintain modules you care about

-# Sage advice from Ian Bicking...
+# How did Ian Bicking do it?
-# "I have no idea how I've done it because I also have *not* done it a bunch of times"
+# "I have no idea ..."
 # Ian says...

 * low quality project, more engagement
   * pip needed a lot of work
   * release early
+* if the module is useful ... ?
 * appreciate and empower others

 # ![earth](images/earth.jpg) That's it